 Your family law attorney's experience is an invaluable asset that you can use to evaluate when to settle and when to fight on.
-The experienced lawyers and attorneys at our family law firm in Bucks County can help you determine whether an agreement is appropriate for your circumstances.
-In addition, we can provide the guidance and representation necessary in negotiating a marital agreement.
+Our Bucks County and Montgomery County family law attorneys can help you determine whether an agreement is appropriate for your circumstances.
+In addition, we can provide the guidance and representation necessary to negotiate a marital agreement.

-Below are the types of marital agreements we negotiate and draft:
+Below are the types of marital agreements our family lawyers negotiate and draft:

 In some circumstances, individuals intending to marry may want a premarital agreement (sometimes called a prenuptial agreement).
 As a result, the commitments that go hand-in-hand with their marriage vows become protected contractually.
 In Pennsylvania, questions may arise about the enforceability of a premarital agreement.
 However, courts generally uphold premarital agreements with full and fair financial disclosure.

 Typically, couples seek a premarital agreement with substantial individual or family assets, such as trusts or inheritances.
 Consequently, the parties want to exclude those assets from the pool of marital property versus having a divorce court distribute the assets between the parties.
 However, if the parties already have children, it may be best to place the children's interests ahead of the future spouse's interests.

 Upon marriage, certain rights arise under probate law.
 For example, the right to take against a deceased spouse's estate even if the will excludes the surviving spouse.
 However, a well-written premarital agreement can supersede rights that would otherwise exist under probate law.